viamrobotics/docs/static/include/micro-rdk.md

 To use Viam on a microcontroller, you need to:

-- run the micro-RDK on your microcontroller
+- Run the micro-RDK on your microcontroller
-- run the full-featured `viam-server` on another machine
+- Run the full-featured `viam-server` on another machine

 To run both the micro-RDK and `viam-server`, you currently need two robots: one controlling robot which runs `viam-server` and a worker robot which runs the micro-RDK on your microcontroller.
 This second "robot" can be as simple as an instance of `viam-server` running on your development machine.